NickHMetzler/War-Thunder-Air-Bot/ReadMe.md

 ## Usage

    1. Run the `exe` file as Administrator to avoid any errors.
+   2. Go to the settings menu and set up your resolution.
-   2. Follow the on-screen instructions to start the bot.
+   3. Follow the on-screen instructions to start the bot.
    - To stop the bot, press and hold the `q` key for a second.

 ## Important Notes